Fel-ly/Fel-ly/README.md

 Just a human greatly interested in software engineering and looking to improve my general tech skills.

 - 🌱 I’m actively learning java.
-- 🔭 I’m currently working on a simple bank management system.
+- 🔭 I’m currently working on a simple java projects.
 - 👯 Looking to collaborate on any interesting tech projects, kinda biased towards software development though😄